Skip to main content

 The OpenAI Agents SDK (released 2025) is OpenAI's recommended way to build agents on top of the Responses API.
 It abstracts the boilerplate around tool registration, message loops, and handoffs between agents, and it produces clean, typed Python code.
 If you are starting an OpenAI-centric agent project today and do not have framework preferences, this is the SDK we recommend.

-Our integration is intentionally thin. payment_request_tool is a function tool in the SDK's standard format.
-You add it to an Agent's tools list.
-The Runner picks it up automatically.
-There is no special configuration, no extra Runner wrapper, no fork of the SDK.
-When the Agents SDK ships a new feature (multi-modal inputs, voice agents, etc.), our integration works because we ride on the standard tool-calling surface.
+The recipe is intentionally thin. send_usdc is a plain function decorated with @function_tool; you add it to an Agent's tools list and the Runner picks it up.
+No special configuration, no extra wrapper, no fork of the SDK.
+When the Agents SDK ships a new feature (multi-modal inputs, voice agents), your function keeps working because it rides on the standard tool-calling surface - nothing version-specific lives in it.

 INSTALLATION